dylankleinhentz/AwesomeProject/README.md

 <br>
 However, when continuing to the Detox installation (https://wix.github.io/Detox/docs/introduction/getting-started/), errors started to occur.
 The app would refuse to build after all Detox installation steps were followed precisely.
-My biggest challenge was that all tutorials and instructions are given from mac books.
+My biggest challenge was that tutorials and instructions are given from a mac book perspective.
-When getting compile errors, there is limited information from the community to fix the issues on a windows machine.
+When getting compile errors, there is limited information from the Detox github page and the community to fix the issues on a windows machine.
 <br>
 <br>
 Due to the above challenge, I was unable to create a working automation test suite for the react native app.<br>